Iron Eagle: Critical response

-Film reviewers were generally negative; Kevin Thomas of the Los Angeles Times called the film "ludicrous", "preposterous", and "a total waste of time", saying it "achieves a kind of perfection of awfulness that only earnest effort can produce".
+Film reviewers were generally negative; Kevin Thomas of the Los Angeles Times called the film "ludicrous", "preposterous" and "a total waste of time", saying it "achieves a kind of perfection of awfulness that only earnest effort can produce".
 Film historian and reviewer Leonard Maltin dismissed the film as "a dum-dum comic-book movie [...] full of jingoistic ideals and dubious ethics, along with people who die and then miraculously come back to life.
 Not boring, just stupid."

-Joe Kane of "The Phantom of the Movies" said "Iron Eagle boasts the hottest rock score of any war film since Apocalypse Now.
+Joe Kane of The Phantom of the Movies said "Iron Eagle boasts the hottest rock score of any war film since Apocalypse Now.
 Alas, the similarity ends there.
-Forget the picture and buy the soundtrack album instead; King Kobra's titular music video, Never Say Die, is better made than the movie itself."
+Forget the picture and buy the soundtrack album instead; King Kobra's titular music video, "Never Say Die", is better made than the movie itself."
 Variety magazine commented that the film has "breakneck action and some dandy dogfights", but the dialogue is "simply laughable".

-Janet Maslin of the New York Times gave the film a favorable review, saying it has a "fun-loving feeling" and "something for everyone", appealing to teenagers and military aviation buffs for the "skillfully done" aerial combat sequences, along with the heartwarming, fatherly-like interracial relationship between Chappy and young Doug.

-On review aggregation site Rotten Tomatoes, the film has a score of 20% with an average rating of 4/10, based on reviews from five critics.
+Janet Maslin of The New York Times gave the film a favorable review, saying it has a "fun-loving feeling" and "something for everyone", appealing to teenagers and military aviation buffs for the "skillfully done" aerial combat sequences, along with the heartwarming, fatherly-like interracial relationship between Chappy Sinclair (Louis Gossett Jr.) and young Doug Masters (Jason Gedrick).
+On the review aggregator website Rotten Tomatoes, 17% of 6 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 9 critics, indicating "mixed or average" reviews.

-Sequel

-A sequel titled Iron Eagle II, was released in 1988.
+Sequels

+The original film was followed by three sequels: Iron Eagle II (1988), Aces: Iron Eagle III (1992) and Iron Eagle on the Attack (1995).